 Table of Contents Hide

 According to DTZ latest study, US$329bn of capital is available for investment in the direct real estate markets in 2011.
 This is a 17% increase on the US$281bn reported mid-2010.
+Much of the growth reflects an increase in funds targeting Asia Pacific, up 45% to US$104bn (Figure 1).

 - The growth in newly available capital has been driven by third party fund managers and publicly listed companies.
 Also, the majority of funds continue to target multiple property types.